 So what makes Matcha so special?
-The vibrant, emerald green color of the powder is attributed to some very careful cultivation.
-The Gyokuro Japanese tea plant variety is shaded by bamboo mats several weeks prior to plucking forcing the tea bush to produce more chlorophyll creating a supple, rich green leaf.
-The youngest, tender shoots are then hand plucked, steamed and dried.
-All stems and veins are removed before the leaves are stone ground into a fine powder.
+The vibrant, emerald green color of the powder is attributed to some meticulous cultivation.
+The Gyokuro Japanese tea plant variety is shaded by bamboo mats several weeks before plucking, forcing the tea bush to produce more chlorophyll, creating a supple, rich green leaf.
+The youngest, tender shoots are then hand-plucked, steamed, and dried.
+All stems and veins are removed before the leaves are stone-ground into a fine powder.

-There is no tea that is as celebrated or as famous as Matcha.
-The tea first appeared in Japanese tea manuals sometime during the 12th century, making it one of the country’s most ancient varieties and used in the Japanese tea ceremony for centuries.
+No tea is as celebrated or as famous as Matcha.
+The tea first appeared in Japanese tea manuals sometime during the 12th century, making it one of the country’s most ancient varieties used in the Japanese tea ceremony for centuries.
 It was believed tea was a gift of the heavens and held great restorative and spiritual power on earth.
-The development of the tea ceremony or Chanoyu began as a way for people to show reverence to this power and was practiced by the Buddhist monks who drank the tea for meditative properties during long religious ceremonies.
+The development of the tea ceremony or Chanoyu began as a way for people to show reverence to this power.
+It was practiced by the Buddhist monks who drank the tea for meditative properties during long religious ceremonies.
 See blog post on Chanoyu – Japanese Tea Ceremony.

-Drinking this greenest of green teas, or enjoying Matcha Green Tea ice cream, you are consuming the whole leaf and will drink 100% of the polyphenol nutrients contained in tea leaves.
+Drinking this greenest of green teas or enjoying Matcha Green Tea ice cream, you are consuming the whole leaf and will drink 100% of the polyphenol nutrients contained in tea leaves.
 This gives Matcha the label of healthiest natural beverage in the world today.
-Along with the nutrients you will receive a good dose of energy for wakefulness combined with lots of amino acids for relaxation.
-A truly great combination of ingredients which we can all benefit from today.
+Along with the nutrients, you will receive a good dose of energy for wakefulness combined with lots of amino acids for relaxation.
+A truly great combination of ingredients that we can all benefit from today.

 Visit our Siesta Key shop or the cafe at Marie Selby Botanical Gardens for a Matcha Latte, also excellent with soy milk and a bit of honey.
 Or celebrate the summer by making some Matcha Green Tea ice cream at home.

-At Local Tea Company we have a great selection of tea to suit many different tastes.
+At Local Tea Company, we have a great selection of tea to suit many different tastes.
 Some of our holiday favorites are listed at the end of this post with links to our online shop.
-Whatever your gift choice, I believe there are many very special reasons to be excited about both giving and receiving of TEA…
+Whatever your gift choice, I believe there are many extraordinary reasons to be excited about both giving and receiving TEA…

 - The anticipation of opening the packet and discovering the appearance of the leaf,